AriaSalvatrice/AriaModules/README.md

 There's four of them, and the signal flows through them from top to bottom.
 Essentially, between input and output, you'll find the sort of small utilities you're likely to want to use with a quantizer.

-- **CV Input**: Each input jack is forwarded to the columns to its right within the same module, if you want to process the same signal in different ways.
+- **CV Input**: Each input jack is forwarded to the jack to its right if it's unplugged.
+Useful to process the same signal in different ways.
 It is not forwarded across expanders.
 Inputs are polyphonic.
 - **% Scale**: Attenuates, inverts, or amplifies the input, from -100% to 300%.
 - **Offset**: Adds or removes a fixed voltage to the input, from -10V to 10V.
 - **Transpose**: Transposes the signal according to one of the three rules, set by the transpose mode button under the knob.